novoalab/EpiNano/README.md

   -a, --accuracy_estimation
-                        '-a' performs accuracy estimation with known modified status from --predict file; only feasible when there are prior knolwdge of modiifcaton status indiciated by --modification_status_column -M MODEL, --model MODEL
+                        '-a' performs accuracy estimation with known modified status from --predict file; only feasible when there is prior knolwdge of modificaton status indiciated by --modification_status_column -M MODEL, --model MODEL
                         pre-trained model that can ben used for prediction